 Showing your work online is now a must for creative professionals.
 A prospective employer could consider the lack of a web link on a CV (or other print-based promotional material) a major omission.
 A variety of easy-to-use products are now freely available online and can help you to create a professional-looking digital showcase.

-Possibly the quickest and easiest way to get your work online, a well-edited and maintained blog can give a useful insight into the personality and influences of its creator.
-Blogs can be used effectively as a visual portfolio (some blogging platforms also offer a website feature), and they’re ideally suited to writers as a showcase for their talents.
+Possibly the quickest and easiest way to get your work online, a well-edited and maintained blog or vlog can give a useful insight into the personality and influences of its creator.
+Blogs and vlogs can be used effectively as a visual portfolio (some blogging platforms also offer a website feature), and they’re ideally suited to creative writers as a showcase for their talents.

-You don’t need to have HTML code or web building skills to use these kind of products.
-A basic package is usually free of charge.
+You don’t need to have HTML code or web-building skills to make your own website and a basic package is usually free of charge.
 To add a professional touch, it may be worth buying a domain name of your own and transferring a website created with one of these platforms to that domain.
 Search ‘website building tools’ for a list of options.